mmemory/weather/README.md

 ## Running the App
 This app uses AngularJS, NodeJS, and MongoDB.
 Bower is also necessary to set up the front end libraries.

-To run the app, download the files, make sure MongoDB is running, and run the following commands in the command terminal from the root folder:
+To run the app download the repository files, make sure MongoDB is running, and run the following commands in the command terminal from the root folder:

 ````bash
 npm install